 The last few days have been a bit challenging.
-We got hit by Hurricane/Superstorm Sandy and while I’m grateful that the house didn’t sustain any serious damage, trees in this wooded area did as they are wont to do and fell on the power lines.
-We haven’t had power since Monday.
-This meant no heat, no hot water and, as my 3-year-old discovered t… read more »
+We got hit by Hurricane/Superstorm Sandy and while I'm grateful that the house didn't sustain any serious damage, trees in this wooded area did as they are wont to do and fell on the power lines.
+We haven't had power since Monday.
+This meant no heat, no hot water and, as my 3-year-old discovered to his great dismay, al… read more »

 Even with both parties bragging about their ground game, we will likely hit November 7 knowing at least one number: just 50-60% of the voting age population will have cast ballots.
 There are many reasons for this.
 For people in non-swing states, their presidential choice doesn’t matter.
 Others don’t know enough about the election to vote.
 Others know e… read more »

 Ah, Friday.
 This week has seemed consumed by life maintenance stuff: getting estimates and repairs on the house, a pediatrician appointment, etc. Within the next few hours, however, I should have a functional washing machine, so that's good.

 Some links for the week, mine and others:

 At CBS MoneyWatch I'm blogging on how you should Upgrade Your Work Rituals… read more »